Doubts Chapter 44

 Thursday, January 20, 1983

 I had to pull myself together because I still had to work at the restaurant until late.
-I tried to forget about it and I did my best to push Dave aside as I worked.
+I tried to forget about it, and I did my best to push Dave aside as I worked.
 While I was at work, they asked me if I could work tomorrow evening also.
 I quickly said yes.
-Now I had an excuse not to go with Lisa to that health class tomorrow evening.
+Now I have an excuse not to go with Lisa to that health class tomorrow evening.

-I feel so much better about myself.
-I want his family to accept me for who I am and not for whom they wish I was and if the marriage doesn’t take place, I’m okay with it.
+I want Dave’s family to accept me for who I am, not for who they wish I were.
+If the marriage doesn’t take place, I’m okay with it.
+After I finished writing, I fell asleep.

 Leave a Reply